 Summer Philosophy Courses held in Cambridge University colleges

 Though not many secondary school students realise, philosophy permeates many fields in the humanities and social sciences.
 The Immerse Philosophy summer course in Cambridge allows you to gain an insight into what university Philosophy is like: from the introduction of new material, to writing good essays, to forming and defending an argument.

 For many high school students, the study of Philosophy at university is new and potentially daunting.
 By enrolling in the Cambridge Immerse Philosophy course, you will not only be introduced to themes and areas of philosophical discussion but also to the theories of famous philosophers who have contributed to the discussion.
-In addition, whatever your current ability-level whether you have studied philosophy at school or you are a complete beginner, the small class sizes our Philosophy summer course will ensure you will be both challenged and supported in carefully planned classes that emulate the unique Oxbridge system of tutor-student engagement and debate.
+In addition, whatever your current ability-level whether you have studied philosophy at school or you are a complete beginner, the small class sizes our Philosophy summer course will ensure you will be both challenged and supported in carefully planned classes that encourage tutor-student engagement and debate.

 The Cambridge Immerse Philosophy course is perfect for those who wish to learn more about the fascinating topics that can be found in an undergraduate Philosophy course.
 The course introduces students to topics and debates that will not only spur intellectual curiosity, but assist in preparing to study the discipline at leading universities.

 The best part is for students who want to study philosophy at university, this summer philosophy course does not require that students have any prior knowledge of Philosophy.

 What will I study during the Cambridge Philosophy Summer School?